theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 ### Organization

-After people, the next most important thing is organization - Of people and of work.
+After people, the next most important thing is organization - Of people and work.

 The big theme here is: Less is more.
 Put some basic constraints in place and _trust your teams_ to do the right things.
 You don't want everyone going wild, so things like making sure everyone's using the same language might be a good constraint.
 But, determining how individual teams run meetings and processes is only going to create frustration.
 Again, it's amazing what an empowered software team can do if you give them goals and leave them to their own devices.